-Rule 7.14.2 (b) of the Listing Rules of CSE.
-Accordingly, the Company was transferred to the 'Watch List' of the CSE in terms of Rule 7.14.1 (a) of the previous Listing Rules of the CSE with effect from 02nd July 2018.
+Rules of the CSE with effect from 02nd July 2018.
 However, the CSE via their Circular No. 03/2019 dated 03rd October 2019 amended the Listing Rules on enforcement actions applicable for non-compliance with minimum public holding requirements with effect from 12th September 2019.

 Accordingly, in terms of Rule 7.14.2 of the Listing Rules of the CSE, the company was transferred to the Second Board with effect from 15th November 2019.
 In this regard, I wish to highlight that the objective of the voluntary offer made to all shareholders in 2011 was to acquire the entire minority shareholding as a step towards the consolidation of the oil palm plantation business segment of Carsons group.
 The offer documents also mentioned that upon completion of the voluntary offer, the rationale for remaining listed will be evaluated.
-Since the voluntary offer did not result in the acquisition of the entire minority shareholding, the Company continued to remain listed that there is no requirement for additional capital infusion to the Company and resultantly, there being no plans for issuing of new shares nor a dilution by the majority shareholder and as previously communicated to shareholders through market disclosures and Annual Reports and in terms of the revised Listing Rules, we will report on the proposed course of action.
+Since the voluntary offer did not result in the acquisition of the entire minority shareholding, the Company continued to remain listed

+Taking into consideration that a voluntary offer had been made and also considering that there is no requirement for additional capital infusion to the Company and resultantly, there being no plans for issuing of new shares nor a dilution by the majority shareholder and as previously communicated to shareholders through market disclosures and Annual Reports and in terms of the revised Listing Rules, we will report on the proposed course of action.